-The European Commission proposed a total budget allocation of EUR 16 billion to finance space and a budget of EUR 100 billion (Horizon Europe) to invest in EU research and be allocated to Galileo and EGNOS, the EU's global and regional satellite navigation systems, EUR 5.8 billion would be allocated to Copernicus, the EU's Earth Observation programme, and EUR 500 million would be earmarked for security, such as the Space and Situational Awareness (SSA) programme and the new Governmental Satellite Communication initiative (GOVSATCOM) to support border protection, civil protection and humanitarian interventions, for instance.
+The European Commission proposed a total budget allocation of EUR 16 billion to finance space and a Horizon Europe budget of EUR 100 billion to invest in EU research and be allocated to Galileo and EGNOS, the EU's global and regional satellite navigation systems, EUR 5.8 billion would be allocated to Copernicus, the EU's Earth Observation programme, and EUR 500 million would be earmarked for security, such as the Space and Situational Awareness (SSA) programme and the new Governmental Satellite Communication (GOVSATCOM) initiative to support border protection, civil protection and humanitarian interventions, for instance.
+In 2023, the new component of the EU Space Programme arrived, namely IRIS2 - a multi-orbit satellite internet constellation.

 The main aims of the new EU Space Programme are to secure the EU's leadership in space activities, foster innovative industries, safeguard autonomous access to space and simplify its governance.
-The EU Space Programme would upgrade the European GNSS Agency (GSA) by expanding its tasks and transforming it into the new EU Agency for the Space Programme (EUSPA).
+The EU Space Programme has upgraded the European GNSS Agency (GSA) by expanding its tasks and transforming it into the new EU Agency for the Space Programme (EUSPA).

-Galileo: Galileo is the global satellite navigation system of the European Union (GNSS).
+Galileo: Galileo is the global satellite navigation system (GNSS) of the European Union.
 Galileo offers exact information on position and time.
-This programme is under civilian control and its data may be used for a wide scale of applications.
+This programme is under civilian control, and its data may be used for a wide range of applications.
 It is autonomous, but at the same time interoperable with existing satellite navigation systems.
 Galileo will consist of 30 satellites and an on-ground infrastructure.

-Copernicus: The operational Copernicus programme is the largest provider of Earth Observation data in the world today, and is projected to generate at least EUR 56 billion-worth of socio-economic benefits in the period 2019-2035.
+Copernicus: The operational Copernicus programme is the largest provider of Earth Observation data in the world today, and is projected to generate at least EUR 56 billion-worth of socio-economic benefits in the period 2019-20358.
 Currently, there are eight Copernicus satellites, called Sentinels, orbiting the Earth and several more are planned to be launched in the future.
-Moreover, Copernicus processes and delivers information through its six Copernicus Services.
+Moreover, Copernicus processes and delivers information through its six Copernicus Services9.
 The Copernicus programme offers its data and information on a full, free and open basis.